sjquigley/Coding-Nature-/README.md

 ### Multimodal Installation Project

-In Finland there is no concept of Environmental Education

 * what are nature schools?
 * what happens at nature schools?
 * what are the connections between environmental knowledge and environmental policy?